Distributed Local Verification using Proofs with(out) Errors: Introduction

-We have another vertical of results, which concerns erroneous labelings.
-We study a setting where the adversary is allowed to modify labels of at most $i$ nodes within the $d+2i$-hop neighborhood for each node, where $d$ is the view distance of the nodes in an error-free instance.
-To tackle this, we introduce an algorithmic framework \textbf{\texttt{refix}} that tolerates up to $i$ erroneous labels with a $d+2i$-hop neighborhood for every node with the help of the base (error-free) algorithm to verify a graph property $\mathcal{P}$.
-In this context, we establish a lower bound to demonstrate a correlation between $i$ and the view distance.
+We have another vertical of results, which concerns \emph{proofs with errors}.
+We study a setting in which the adversary is allowed to modify proof labels of at most $i$ nodes within the $(2i+1)$-hop neighborhood of each node (defined formally in Sec. \ref{sec:model}).
+To tackle this, we introduce an algorithmic framework \textbf{\texttt{refix}} that requires every node to have a view distance of $2i+1$.
+Although we could not prove that \framework{} works for any verification problem or provide a formal classification of verification problems that can be verified using \framework{}, we illustrate its applicability to three verification problems: cycle existence, cycle-freeness, and bipartiteness.
+We establish a lower bound in Sec. \ref{sec:lower-bound-erroneous-labelings}, to demonstrate a correlation between $i$ and the view distance required for every node.
+The erroneous proof model resembles a prediction-like model, which is a relatively recent topic among the distributed community.
+Despite some differences with our model, one can refer to Boyar et al. \cite{10.1145/3732772.3733530}, who studied a prediction model on classical graph problems like MIS, maximal matching, and coloring.

-We conclude by outlining a potential research direction: studying verification problems with erroneous labels under the CONGEST model.
-A central challenge in this setting is encoding the information of a large $d$-hop neighborhood within the limited per-edge bandwidth.
-As an initial step, we show that under a stronger local error assumption—namely, that at most half of the immediate neighbors of any node receive corrupted labels—bipartiteness can still be verified efficiently in the CONGEST model.
+Finally, we initiate the study of implementing LCPs in the CONGEST model.
+We show that the $2$-label, view-distance-$3$ verifier for cycle existence admits a $3$-round CONGEST implementation.
+Since LCPs are naturally designed around nodes accessing larger local neighborhoods, efficiently conveying such information under bandwidth constraints is a non-trivial challenge.
+This suggests a new direction at the intersection of local verification and communication constraints.
+We conclude with several open problems, including the implementation of LCPs with errors in CONGEST.